Double Glueing over Free Exponential: with Measure Theoretic Applications: The Orthogonality Category

 \begin{rem}[On Theorem \ref{charlim}] {\em Given that each generator of (iii) is a measurable function on the measurable space $\oble{\mc{A}}{\infty} =\underset{n \in \mathbb{N}}{\bigwith} \mc{A}^{(n)}$, its instantiation at each point $(n, x_1 \cdots x_n)$ from the $n$-th componential space with $x_1 \cdots x_n \in \mc{A}^{(n)}$ is explicitly calculated as follows:

 }\end{rem}

-The exponential constructed in the present paper coincides with that for linear exponential command independently studied in our preceding \cite{HamLEC} (free from Melli\`{e}s-Tabareau-Tasson construction). \begin{cor} The free exponential of $\T{\mc{I}}{\opTsKer}$ coincides with the exponential structure for the linear exponential comonad of the double glueing ${\bf G}(\opTsKer)$ in \cite{HamLEC}. \end{cor} \begin{proof} The instantiation of Remark \ref{instcharlim} coincides with the natural transformation $\sf{k} : \opTsKer (\mc{I}, (-)) \longrightarrow \opTsKer (\mc{I}, (-)_e)$ defined in Definition 4.4 of \cite{HamLEC} making $\opTsKer (\mc{I}, (-))$ linear distributive, where $(~)_e$ is the exponential action directly formulated in \cite{HamLEC} using the exponential measurable spaces (cf. Section 3.1 of \cite{HamLEC}).
-See Section 4.1 of \cite{HamLEC} how the natural transformation $\sf{k}$ (Definition 4.4 of \cite{HamLEC}) yields exponential structure of the double glueing. \end{proof}
+The exponential constructed in the present paper coincides with that for linear exponential command independently studied in our preceding \cite{HamLEC} (free from Melli\`{e}s-Tabareau-Tasson construction). \begin{cor} The free exponential of $\T{\mc{I}}{\opTsKer}$ coincides with the exponential structure for the linear exponential comonad of the tight (double glueing) category ${\bf T}(\opTsKer)$ in \cite{HamLEC}. \end{cor} \begin{proof} The instantiation of Remark \ref{instcharlim} coincides with the natural transformation $\sf{k} : \opTsKer (\mc{I}, (-)) \longrightarrow \opTsKer (\mc{I}, (-)_e)$ defined in Definition 4.4 of \cite{HamLEC} making $\opTsKer (\mc{I}, (-))$ linear distributive, where $(~)_e$ is the exponential action directly formulated in \cite{HamLEC} using the exponential measurable spaces in \cite{HamLEC}.
+See Section 4.1 of \cite{HamLEC} how the natural transformation $\sf{k}$ (Definition 4.4 of \cite{HamLEC}) yields the exponential structure of the tight double glueing. \end{proof}

-\begin{rem}[Comparison to \cite{Crubille}'s charactrerisation of the limit for $\Pcoh$]{\em As seen in Corollary \ref{corinstcharlim}, our limit characterisation in this subsection directly coincides with the linear exponential comonad in our preceding \cite{HamLEC}.
-In contrast in \cite{Crubille} for probabilistic coherent spaces, Crubill\'{e} et al first employed a different characterisation (from our (ii) and (iii) of Theorem \ref{charlim}) of the free exponential, and then separately showed its equivalence to the original exponential of \cite{DE}.
-Accordingly in $\T{\mc{I}}{\opTsKer}$, our methodology of Theorem \ref{charlim} can accommodate their characterisation $\dbra{f}{n}$ giving an inverse image of $p_{n,m} \Comp \eq \backslash s_n (\bar{f}_1 \otimes \cdots \otimes \bar{f}_n)$ under $p_{\infty,n}$.
+\begin{rem}[Comparison to Crubill\'{e} et al \cite{Crubille}'s characterisation of the limit for $\Pcoh$]{\em As seen in Corollary \ref{corinstcharlim}, our limit characterisation in this subsection directly coincides with the linear exponential comonad in our preceding \cite{HamLEC}.
+In contrast in \cite{Crubille} for probabilistic coherent spaces (shown to be a discretisation of $\T{\mc{I}}{\opTsKer}$ in Section \ref{sect4.4} below), Crubill\'{e} et al first employed a different characterisation (from our (ii) and (iii) of Theorem \ref{charlim}) of the free exponential, and then separately showed its equivalence to the original exponential of \cite{DE}.
+Accordingly in $\T{\mc{I}}{\opTsKer}$, our methodology of Theorem \ref{charlim} can accommodate their characterisation $\dbra{f}{n}$ giving an inverse image of $p_{n,m} \Comp \eq \backslash s_n (\bar{f}_1 \otimes \cdots \otimes \bar{f}_n)$ under $p_{\infty,m}$.
 See Appendix \ref{accodbra} how to accommodate their characterisation into our Theorem \ref{charlim}.}\end{rem}